 The weather has been dreary and cold this week, so I decided to cheer myself up by bringing a touch of spring into my apartment.
 I decided to get crafty, and this colorful DIY spring flower art is the result!

-I had a lot of fun putting this together, so I thought I’d share the process with you.
-It was super easy, and if you love pretty paper, this is a great project to use up those little scraps that inevitably accumulate.
+I had a lot of fun putting this together, so I thought I'd share the process with you.
+This DIY paper flower craft was super easy, and if you love pretty paper, this is a great project to use up those little scraps that inevitably accumulate.

 Here's what you'll need to make you own masterpiece:

 - a piece of paper cut to fit your frame

 Each flower is made of layered paper with a button in the center.
 So begin by selecting the papers you would like to use, as well as a coordinating button.
 Don't worry about everything matching perfectly.

 Cut out a small piece of paper for the flower's center, and then cut out progressive larger pieces for each layer.

 You can add interest to your flowers by trimming your paper into various shapes or by adding fringe to the edges, as I did with the yellow and grey papers below.

 Tearing the paper instead of cutting it (like I did with the pink paper below) is another a great way to add texture.

 To assemble your flowers, place a small dot of glue in the center of the largest piece and attach the next smallest piece.